Azerbaijan, Georgia & Armenia Explorer

 Expand All

-Day 1 : Join In Baku, Azerbaijan
+Day 1 : Join in Baku, Azerbaijan

 Azerbaijan’s capital, Baku, sits on the coast of the Caspian Sea.
 At its heart is a well preserved, UNESCO-listed medieval walled old city, containing the Palace of the Shirvanshahs, a vast royal complex, and the iconic stone Maiden Tower.
 Surrounding the old city are elegantly illuminated stone mansions and pedestrianised boulevards and squares filled with exclusive boutiques.
 Wooded parks and the Caspian-front promenade make it feel a million miles away from the surrounding desert.
 The more recent oil boom has flooded the city with breathtaking contemporary landmarks such as the Zaha Hadid–designed Heydar Aliyev Centre, and the Flame Towers, 3 pointed glass skyscrapers.
 Baku is rapidly changing, and now is the perfect time to visit whilst it remains relatively under most tourist radars.

-Overnight: Midtown Hotel or similar
+Overnight: Mercure Hotel or similar

-Day 2 : Medieval Walled City Of Baku
+Day 2 : Medieval Walled City of Baku

 Today we take our time to see the sights of Baku, including the UNESCO-listed, medieval Old City, a treasure trove of Azerbaijani history.
 We'll explore the ancient city walls, bathhouses and mosques, Maiden Tower and caravanserais which make up the impressive, Palace of the Shirvanshahs.
 Other highlights include viewing the panoramic cityscape at Highland Park. and a visit to the Absheron Peninsula.
 When Marco Polo visited the then-Persian city of Baku in the 13th Century, he mentioned numerous mysterious flames throughout the region, most notably in the Absheron Peninsula.
 These fires are considered to have played a crucial part in the creation of Zoroastrianism and gave rise to the moniker, Land of Fire.
 We’ll visit the Ateshgah of Baku, often referred to as the “Fire Temple”, Gala archaeological and ethnographical museum complex and Yanar Dag, where a 10m long wall of fire burns continuously.

-Overnight: Midtown Hotel or similar
+Overnight: Mercure Hotel or similar

 Day 3 : Gobustan National Park